Free Downloadables! Child Behavior Charts: How to Use Them Effectively

-When families call 1-on-1 Coaching, just about every call we get involves a question about consequences.
+When families call parent coaching, just about every call we get involves a question about consequences.
 Many parents struggle to find effective consequences while overlooking the importance of using rewards.
 We recommend establishing rewards or “incentive systems” for kids, which can be done easily using a behavior chart.

 Behavior charts are important to consider for several reasons:

-- You get more of what you pay attention to.
-James Lehman felt that if you pay more attention to positive behaviors, you get more of them.
+You get more of what you pay attention to.
+James Lehman teaches that if you pay more attention to positive behaviors, you get more of them.
 Conversely, ignoring some of the less desirable behaviors causes them to fade away over time.

-Recently, the 1-on-1 Coaching Team realized that we were recommending behavior charts quite often, but when it came to creating and implementing this system, up until now parents were left to their own devices.
+Recently, the parent coaching Team realized that we were recommending behavior charts quite often, but when it came to creating and implementing this system, up until now parents were left to their own devices.
 With that in mind, we decided to create some behavior charts to give parents easy access to these wonderful tools—and, of course, to make it easier for parents to put into practice.

 We created a few different types of charts, each with its own specific set of instructions to explain how to implement it: